byrokrat/amount/README.md

  * Using the [bcmath](http://php.net/manual/en/book.bc.php) extension for
    arbitrary floating point arithmetic precision.
  * [Currency](#working-with-currencies) support to prevent mixing currencies.
+ * Out of the box support for ISO 4217 currencies.
  * Simple interface for [defining new currencies](#creating-new-currencies).
  * Support for multiple [rounding](#rounding) strategies.
  * Support for [allocating](#allocating) amounts based on ratios.